Definition

 Conclusion

 Record familiar vs stranger, your role, emotion on waking.
-Falling Diamond dreams ask what falling changed about diamond before stillness, flight, or repair—and what one waking step fits that symbol.
+Falling Diamond asks what falling changed about diamond before stillness, flight, or repair—and what one waking step fits that symbol.

 Share Your Dream Experience